utech626/XPathTools2022/readme.md

 # XPath Tools
+Comming soon VS 20222 version of the XPath Tool Extension.
 A Visual Studio Extension which can run any XPath and XPath function; navigates through results at the click of a button.
 Can show and copy any XPath incl.
 XML namespaces, avoiding XML namespace induced headaches.
 Keeps track of the current XPath via the statusbar.

 ![XPath Tools screenshot.](https://github.com/uli-weltersbach/XPathTools/wiki/images/PackagePreviewImage.png)